wolfmanjm/kivy-smoothie-host/README.md

 - The Macro Panel is a user configurable buttons panel to control whatever you want.
 (Edit the `macros.ini` file) There is a `sample-macros.ini` just copy that to `macros.ini` and edit as appropriate to define your own macro buttons.
 - The DRO Panel shows current MCS and WCS, and allows easy selection of the WCS to use, and allows setting of WCS
-- The MPG Panel is a simulation of an MPG pendant, it allows control of movement via a simulated rotary knob.
+- The MPG Panel is a simulation of an MPG pendant, it allows control of movement and feedrate override via a simulated rotary knob.
 (There is an optional module to take controls from a real MPG USB pendant).
 - The config editor displays the current smoothie config in a scrollable window, values can be updated click the return key and then will update the config on sd accordingly. (reset is of course required to take effect).

 There is a gcode visualizer window that shows the layers, or for CNC allows setting WPOS and moving the gantry to specific parts of the Gcode...